 The calls are unsolicited, unprofessional, and not the way a legitimate online wagering site does business.
 These bookmakers make thousands of calls, and send millions of emails looking for suckers to deposit.
 Don’t fall for their tactics.

 Hang around in the gambling scene long enough and you’ll probably eventually receive one of these calls.
 I received one myself once from a Costa Rican outfit.
 The guy sounded like Tony Soprano and was using high-pressure sales tactics straight out of your city’s worst used car lot.
 It was a big turnoff and I never did business with that betting site.
 Don’t be afraid to say no.

 Looking the Part

-Sometimes they offer special promotions, an online casino and poker room, and many other features.
-They even go as far as to offer support via live chat to potential customers, feeding them lies to get them to deposit.
+Sometimes they offer special promotions, an online casino and poker room, and many other features that give it the look and feel of a serious operation.
+They may even go as far as to offer support via live chat to potential customers, feeding them lies to get them to deposit.
 The old saying rings true for online gambling sites, “you can’t judge a book by its cover.”

 Not Honoring Bets

 Rogue betting sites write their own rules and some have been known to change their own terms and conditions retroactively after a wager is placed.
 They may promote certain wagers that are different from market value to increase betting action at the book.
 Of course, they have no intention of honoring the wagers if they should win.

 If these wagers win, the book will argue that there was a line error, which in the vast majority of cases isn’t true.
 It’s just another scam to fleece players of their money.
 This is called “freerolling” because the bookmaker acts only disputes the wager if the player wins.